Blog Post

-SEO takes place within the website itself (on-page SEO) and also outside of it (off-page SEO).
+Optimisation occurs both within the website (on-page optimisation) and outside it (off-page optimisation).

-Search engine optimisation isn’t just about how you maximise the website itself.
-There are external elements that need to be addressed too.
-What matters is the whole presence of the brand across the internet.
+Search engine optimisation isn’t just about maximising the website itself.
+There are external factors that need to be addressed as well.
+What matters is the brand’s overall presence across the internet.

 I encourage you to keep going.
 It takes 6 months to a year to start seeing results, especially for a small business with limited hours and budget.